aplteam/Tatin/docs/PackageConfiguration.md

 ### Access after loading a package

-Whether you load a package with `LoadPackage` or `LoadDependencies`, the contents of the configuration file is available as readable JSON as a character vector under the name `CONFIG` together with `ID`, `URI`, `HOME` and possibly `LX`.
+Whether you load a package with `LoadPackage` or `LoadDependencies`, the contents of the configuration file is available as readable JSON as a character vector under the name `CONFIG` together with ``ASSETS`, `GetFullPath2Assets`, `ID`, `URI`, `HOME` and possibly `LX`.
 All these pieces of information are available in the namespace `TatinVars` which is injected into the `code` namespace.

+`LX` is only available in case the package used the [`lx`](#) mechanism for initializing itself.

+All of them are niladic functions because that's how we emulate constants in APL.

+Notes:

-Note that `HOME` will be empty in case two conditions are met:
+* `HOME` will be empty in case these two conditions are both met:
   * The package was brought into the workspace with `LoadPackage` (as opposed to `LoadDependencies`)
   * The package does not have any assets

-All of them are niladic functions because that's how we emulate constants in APL.

-There _might_ be a variable `LX` in case the package used the [`lx`](#) mechanism for initializing itself.
+* `HOME` will also be empty in case the path it holds does not exist

+  This may happen in case packages are loaded into a WS, saved, and then moved elsewhere, maybe even a different machine.
+In that case the folder the package was loaded from is not available anymore, and therefore `''` is returned.
+* `ASSETS` holds the path of any assets relative to `HOME`.
+It is empty in case there are no assets.
+* `GetFullPath2Assets` returns `HOME,'/',ASSETS` in case `HOME` is not empty, and just `ASSETS` otherwise.

 [^id]: A package ID consists of `{group}-{name}-{major.{minor}.{patch}`